-There are many tools that can be used as part of a recovery when a person is just getting started on the journey to sobriety.
+Many tools can be used as part of recovery when a person is just getting started on the journey to sobriety.
 Reading books on recovery from alcoholism can be very helpful, especially during times when it’s difficult or impossible to get to a meeting.
 This text aims to provide people with the best sources of literature that can help to get on the track to recovery.